 Avoid NHS Waiting Time for replacement of the spine disc

 Replacement of the spine disc is performed with the purpose to reduce backache.
 During the surgical treatment abroad damaged parts of the lumbar disc or several discs are removed, replacing them with artificial – implants made from metal or other materials.
 Replacement of discs can be performed both in the cervical and lumbar part.
-You can significantly reduce NHS waiting time for spine surgery like replacement of the spinal disc if you chose to have it abroad and get NHS refund.
+You can significantly reduce NHS waiting time for spine surgery like the replacement of the spinal disc if you chose to have it abroad and get an NHS refund.

 Avoid NHS Waiting Time for kyphoplasty